newrelic-experimental/NR1-Viz-NRQL-By-MonthORWeek/README.md

 ## Use Cases <a id="use-cases"></a>

-   1. Reports to Compare Monthly data e.g. In terms of Page Views,... what progress are we making on monthly basis?
+   1. Reports to Compare Monthly data e.g. In terms of Page Views or ... what progress are we making on monthly basis?

    2. Analyze Weekly Trends
       e.g. What is our weekly pattern for Page Views or ...?